 Through one or both of these statutes, the non-biological parent should be declared in a court order – or really, confirmed – to be the legal parent of their spouse’s biological child.
 Since Wolf in 2014, our firm has fought hard to obtain such court orders throughout Wisconsin.
 In addition, Wisconsin Vital Records has been respecting our parentage orders and promptly revising the birth certificates to list both parents as “Parent/Parent,” instead of “Mother/Father.”

-Parentage is not a step-parent adoption, although it achieves the same end: equal legal parentage cemented in a court order.
-Faced with the reality that they must secure a court order as recommended, many couples prefer this option to a step-parent adoption, because (1) the non-biological parent is not a “step-parent,” and (2) parentage does not require the involvement of an adoption agency or the invasion of privacy of a home study/step-parent screening.
+Parentage is not an adoption, although it achieves the same end: equal legal parentage cemented in a court order.
+Faced with the reality that they must secure a court order as recommended, many couples prefer this option to a so-called “step-parent” adoption, because (1) the non-biological parent is not a “step-parent,” and (2) parentage does not require the involvement of an adoption agency or the invasion of privacy of a home study/step-parent screening.